puppetlabs/trapperkeeper-webserver-jetty9/doc/jetty-config.md

 the request, the date/time of the request, the URL and method of the request, the status of the response, and the size in bytes of the response.

-### `graceful-shutdown-timeout`
+### `shutdown-timeout-seconds`

 Optional.
-This is an integer representing the desired graceful stop timeout in milliseconds.
+This is an integer representing the desired graceful stop timeout in seconds.
-Defaults to 30000 ms.
+Defaults to 60 seconds.

 ## Configuring multiple webservers on isolated ports